 Realistic design: The rifles are built to look like real guns and when they shoot, the bangs and everything are the best you will find on the playing field.

+High quality materials: Meticulously designed from metals and high density polymers, our rifles are made from heavy duty to take the rough handling that comes with combat.
 Precision and accuracy: Whether it is a close range firefight or sharp-shooting from a distance, we have designed our rifles to have the accuracy of hitting the target at the right place every single time.

 Customizability: Most of the rifles are provided with rails and other attachments to make it possible to install scopes, grips, and other tactical additions according to your preference.